trivedikavya/python-projects/README.md

 You: How many girls are there in your staff
 Bot: All are married brother
 You: how to start investing
-Bot: For that you need money for that you have to earn
+Bot: For that you need money
-You: ohk so how can I earn money
-Bot: for that you need skills rather then
-HTML ,CSS , js
 ```